waltertamboer/financilyzer/README.md

 ============
 A tool that analyzes financial transactions and categorizes them.

+## Installing
+To install Financilyzer, run ```php composer.phar install```.
+This will download all needed dependencies that are needed for Financilyzer to run.

+If you would like to execute the unit tests, run ```php composer.phar install``` and it will download all development requirements as well.

 ## Usage
 Financilyzer expects a configuration file called financilyzer.xml.
 The content of the document looks as follow: